 Together with our Western Australian Health Translation (WAHTN) Partner Organisations, we work in collaboration with many other agencies and organisations to support involvement in health and medical research.

-Highlighted with an aqua box are the WAHTN Partner Organisations which the Consumer and Community Involvement Program has a Consumer Engagement Partnership with:
+Highlighted below with a green tick are the WAHTN Partner Organisations which the Consumer and Community Involvement Program has a Consumer Engagement Partnership with:

 WAHTN is the State’s body for coordination and advocacy for translational Health and Medical Research.
 WAHTN operates as a multi-site, state-wide, collaborative health translation network which brings together WA’s universities, medical research institutes, public and private hospitals, PathWest and the WA Department of Health to embrace and accelerate research translation.
 The vision of WAHTN is to achieve a holistic approach to healthcare that seamlessly integrates research, clinical care, community health, policy, training and innovation to deliver the highest possible quality of health care, resulting in the attraction and retention of world class clinicians and longer and healthier lives for West Australians.
 WAHTN is the parent organisation of the Consumer and Community Involvement Program.